benwilcock/systems-techdocs/tanzu-application-platform-system/docs/get-started-devs.md

 # Getting Started With Tanzu Application Platform - Application Developers

-Here are some tips to get you started deploying applications to the Tanzu Application Platform.
+Here are some tips to get you started building and deploying applications on the Tanzu Application Platform.

 ## Get The Tanzu CLI